The Bankrate promise

 When you purchase a minimum coverage policy in Rhode Island, you will also be offered uninsured/underinsured motorist insurance.
 However, you are allowed to decline this coverage in writing as long as you have satisfied the other minimum insurance coverage limits required by state law.

 Penalties for driving without insurance in Rhode Island

-Driving without car insurance in Rhode Island is illegal, and you will face the consequences if you get caught.
-For a first offense, drivers will receive a fine between $100 and $500.
+Driving without car insurance in Rhode Island is illegal, and you will likely face several consequences if you get caught.
+For a first offense, drivers may receive a fine between $100 and $500.
 After two or more offenses, the fine increases to a minimum of $500.
-You will also lose your driving privileges and may need to pay a license reinstatement fee.
+You could also lose your driving privileges and may need to pay a license reinstatement fee.
 In Rhode Island, violations for driving without insurance do not require any jail time or an SR-22 insurance certificate.

 Getting into an accident without insurance